Guidelines for submitting your own program

 The program meets the criteria for a promising program, and meets the additional criteria to be included in the published List of evidence-based programs.

-The program does not currently meet the criteria for a promising or emerging program, and thus can’t be included in the 50% requirement.
+The program does not currently meet the criteria for a promising and thus can’t be included in the 50% requirement.

 If your program doesn’t meet the criteria, we will give you detailed feedback.
 Once you have addressed the feedback, you can re-submit the program.